mooseyscountrygarden.com » Garden Tour » Frisbee Lawn Garden« Red & White Garden Fence Roses | Conifer Leaf »

-The Stables Garden has always been a fun small garden - its planting schemes have changed, rather than its shape and size.
-At the moment there is a good balance between foliage plants, perennials and roses.
+The Stables Garden started life as a fun small garden.
+For the first years its planting schemes changed, rather than its shape and size.
+By the year 2004 there was a good balance between foliage plants, perennials and roses.
+But these were the early days...

 The Stables Garden - Autumn 2004